manassaloi/manassaloi.github.io/pow.md

   - Shipped GoCarXL in Singapore. [press](https://kr-asia.com/gojek-expands-services-in-singapore-but-lags-behind-grab)
   - Launched our B2B product GoCorp in Singapore.
   - Shipped Protect+, a new hygiene focused service for both 4W and 2W in Indonesia. [press](https://en.antaranews.com/news/189549/guarantees-a-more-hygienic-customer-journey-gojek-prepares-goride-and-gocar-protect)
-  - Led the launch of our 4W service GoCar in Vietnam. [press](https://www.techinasia.com/gojek-officially-launches-gocar-vietnam-years-debut)
   - Launched Protect+ service in Vietnam. [press](https://e.vnexpress.net/news/business/companies/gojek-launches-car-ride-hailing-service-in-hcmc-4388082.html)
   - Shipped a new suscription pass product for Singapore to improve incremental transactions and boost customer loyalty.